Bangor International Airport: Diversion destination

 Bangor is the first major American airport encountered by airliners approaching the United States from the east and the last for airliners heading towards Europe.
-With a runway that is more than two miles (3.2 km) long and an uncluttered airspace, it offers a place to land in case of bad weather at an airplane's destination, bomb threats, or passengers who prove unruly or are discovered to be on the Transportation Security Administration's No Fly List.
+With a runway that is greater than two miles (3.2 km) long and an uncluttered airspace, it offers a place to land in case of bad weather at an airplane's destination, bomb threats, or passengers who prove unruly or are discovered to be on the Transportation Security Administration's No Fly List.
 Between 2004 and May 2012, the airport handled 647 unscheduled landings: 388 for fuel, 139 for weather, 50 for medical reasons, 49 for maintenance problems, and 21 for security reasons.
 Because of its experience, the airport is able to quickly assemble firefighters, ambulances, police officers, and federal agents to meet such planes.
 During their involuntary visit to Maine, passengers receive food and donated cell phones to make calls.
 The airport receives $2,000 to $3,000 in handling and fuel fees, so it makes a small profit for each diverted flight.

 Pilots occasionally use Bangor to prepare fuel estimates for transatlantic flights to North American destinations, since they can divert to Bangor if the fuel load proves insufficient.

 Transatlantic flights are sometimes diverted to Bangor when they have mechanical trouble.
 Among those who have made unscheduled stops for that reason are former President George H. W. Bush and Colin Powell, and actors Clint Eastwood and Harrison Ford.

 One notable security example was the September 2004 diversion for singer Cat Stevens and his daughter.
 In May 2001, Bangor handled two such flights from Britain within three hours.
 A Britannia Airways Boeing 767 to Cancún, Mexico, landed at Bangor on a Friday about noon.
 Three hours later, a British Airways Boeing 747 heading to Mexico City did the same.